forestdb/forestdb.org/models/dickson-speaker-cost.md

 literalListener("blue")
 ~~~~

 We don't have any reason to believe that one of the objects is more likely to be referenced than another, so the prior belief specifies that the objects are equally likely.
 The meaning function simply checks whether an utterance can literally refer to an object.
-Finally, our literal listener hears an utterance and returns a distribution of utterances that the utterance can literally refer to using Bayesian inference (implemented with the Infer function).
+Finally, our literal listener hears an utterance and returns a distribution of objects that the utterance can literally refer to using Bayesian inference (implemented with the Infer function).

 Next, we introduce our pragmatic speaker.
 The pragmatic speaker knows the object they want to communicate and the cost parameter that they are using, and they return a distribution of utterances proportional to the probability that the literal listener would arrive at the intended object after hearing the utterance.